USGS-WiM/wavelab/README.md

 # Wavelab

 Client for running read, barometric and wave scripts.
-Takes in files/parameters and returns a zip file.
+Takes in files/parameters and returns a zip or json file.

 ### Prerequisites
 ```